 Sharing insights from the past that help us to make sense of the present.

-Sign up to gain further insights into the history of women and work and current debates as well as the opportunity to submit your question during the audience Q&A.
+Sign up to watch the event live and have the opportunity to submit your question during the audience Q&A.

 Chair: Farhana Haider, Journalist and Broadcaster, Presenter for the BBC World Service’s Witness History

 This event will have live subtitles provided by StageTEXT, delivered by MyClearText

 This event will take place on Zoom Webinar.
 The link to join the event will be sent to you in a confirmation email.
 A recording of this event will be added to our YouTube channel after the event has taken place.
 If you have any questions about this event please refer to our Public Events FAQs.
 If your question is not answered, please email firstname.lastname@example.org.